pimentafm/FortranProcessingLibrary/docs/src/3_structures.rst

   real(kind=double), parameter :: avogadro = 6.022140857e23       !
 Avogadro constant ~ mol^-1

-**f90NetCDF** can read and write data up to 4 dimensions in a much simpler way using dynamic data structures and dynamic modules as follows:
+**FPL** can read and write data up to 4 dimensions in a much simpler way using dynamic data structures and dynamic modules as follows:

 Type Structures
 ===============